ufal/neuralmonkey/docs/source/overview.rst

 - An input file is read using a *reader*.
-Reader can e.g., load a file containing paths to JPEG images and load them as ``numpy`` arrays, or just read a tokenized text as a list of lists of string tokens.
+Reader can e.g., load a file containing paths to JPEG images and load them as ``numpy`` arrays, or just read a tokenized text as a list of lists (sentences) of string tokens.

-- Series created by the readers can be pre-processed by some *series-level pre-proCessors*.
-And example of such preprocessing is byte-pair encoding which loads a list of merges and re-tokenize the text accordingly.
+- Series created by the readers can be pre-processed by some *series-level pre-processors*.
+An example of such pre-processing is byte-pair encoding which loads a list of merges and re-tokenizes the text accordingly.

 - The final step before creating a dataset is applying *dataset-level* preprocessors which can take more series and output a new series.

 Currently there are two implementations of a dataset.
-An in-memory dataset which stores all data in the memory and a lazy dataset which continuously read the input files and only the batches necessary for the computation are stored in the memory.
+An in-memory dataset which stores all data in the memory and a lazy dataset which reads the input files step by step and only the batches necessary for the computation are stored in the memory.

 ----------------------------